chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 - Ensure that the naming conventions and data formats employed are not only consistent but also in compliance with the established standards relevant to your project.
 - Implement measures to prevent the entry of secure, sensitive data into the mapping table.

-Below is a table detailing _potential_ fields (columns) and their definitions, which are commonly encountered in a mapping table:
+Below is a table detailing the fields (columns) and their definitions, which are commonly encountered in a mapping table:

 | **column name** | **data type** | **definition** |
 | --- | --- | --- |